Raymond Chomel: Surrender of the Elster column

 The remainder of the Täglischbeck column managed to retreat across the Loire, followed by another column of General Elster, from the south-west, made up of 25,000 men from various corps.
 The Charles Martel Brigade attacked these columns.
-From the 4th September, Chomel received formal Allied radio communications allowing him to coordinate with American and English attacks.
+From 4 September, Chomel received formal Allied radio communications allowing him to coordinate with American and English attacks.
 The retreating column of Elster could now only advance at night.
 Elster understood that he had little chance of successfully crossing the Loire and began to negotiate discreetly.
 Chomel and his intelligence officers engaged the General who agreed to a surrender but only wanted to do this with before a formal army, the only one in the vicinity being elements of the American Army.
 Chomel contacted the Americans who agreed to receive the surrender.

-While these arrangements were underway, the column attempted to force a crossing of the Loire at Decize on the night of the 9th September, but was prevented from doing so after a four-hour firefight.
-By the morning of the 10th September, officers of the Charles Martel Brigade escorted Elster from his command post at Chateaneuf-sur-Loire, to the sub-prefecture of Issoudun, where negotiations would continue.
+While these arrangements were underway, the column attempted to force a crossing of the Loire at Decize on the night of 9 September, but was prevented from doing so after a four-hour firefight.
+By the morning of 10 September, officers of the Charles Martel Brigade escorted Elster from his command post at Chateaneuf-sur-Loire, to the sub-prefecture of Issoudun, where negotiations would continue.
 Chomel asked the Americans the day before to suspend air attacks, earning him the confidence of the German general staff.
 At 4 p.m., Elster signed his surrender to the American General Macon, in the presence of Chomel, who countersigned.

-A second ceremony took place at the town hall of Arcay, the next day, in the Cher, at the request of Colonel Bertrand, commanding the FFI, but Elster refused to sign a second time.
+A second ceremony took place at the town hall of Arçay, the next day, in the Cher, at the request of Colonel Bertrand, commanding the FFI, but Elster refused to sign a second time.
 A third ceremony took place on 14 September at Beaugency Bridge.
 General Elster handed his pistol to General Macon and 18,500 Germans were thus taken prisoner, including 2 general officers.
 For its part, the Charles Martel Brigade had suffered 74 dead and 786 wounded whilst the Germans had 800 killed, 1500 wounded, 200 prisoners, 110 trucks and 14 guns destroyed or captured.

 Surrender of the Saint-Nazaire Pocket

-On the 26th October 1944, General de Larminat appointed Colonel Chomel commander of the French Forces of the Loire-Inférieure (FFLI), which included, in addition to the Charles Martel Brigade, 5 marching battalions of the FFI of the Loire-Inferiere, 3 battalions of Maine-et-Loire, 2 battalions from Ille-et-Vilaine and various other units.
+On 26 October 1944, General de Larminat, commander of the French Forces of the West, appointed Colonel Chomel commander of the subordinate French Forces of the Loire-Inférieure (FFLI), which included, in addition to the Charles Martel Brigade, 5 marching battalions of the FFI of the Loire-Inferiere, 3 battalions of Maine-et-Loire, 2 battalions from Ille-et-Vilaine and various other units.

 The Germans were cornered in the pocket, while the main Allied armies advanced in an easterly direction.
 There was no need to launch an offensive, which would be costly.
 The objective was to contain the Germans in the pockets perimeter.
 There was also a question of protecting a civilian population of about 130,000 without antagonizing the Germans.
 Chomels' forces were also tasked with ensuring as much as possible of the port was returned intact.
 Chomel organized three sectors around the pocket: